Fluoxymesterone: Detection in body fluids

 Detection of halotestin and other such illegal anabolic steroids in sports is achieved by GS-MS identification of urinary excreted anabolic steroids and their metabolites.
 In a test for halotestin, a dry residue obtained from a urine sample is dissolved in dimethylformamide and a sulfur trioxide-pyridine complex and is heated with 1% potassium carbonate solution.
 Halotestin and many of its metabolites contain two polar hydroxyl groups, leading to intermolecular hydrogen bonding that increases their boiling point and reduces volatility.
 In order to attain a gaseous sample for GC-MS, the products of hydrolysis are extracted, dissolved in methanol and derivatised to form volatile trimethylsilyl (TMS) esters by adding N-methyl-N-trimethylsilyl-trifluoroacetamide (MSTFA) and trimethylsilylimidazole (TMSImi).

 History

 Fluoxymesterone was first described in 1956 and was introduced for medical use in the United States in 1957.
 Over time the use of fluoxymesterone has become increasingly controversial and limited.

 Society and culture

 Generic names

 Fluoxymesterone is the generic name of the drug and its INN, USP, BAN, DCIT, and JAN, while fluoxymestérone is its DCF.

 Brand names

 Brand names of fluoxymesterone include Android-F, Androxy, Halotestin, Ora-Testryl, and Ultandren among others.

 Availability

 United States

 Fluoxymesterone is one of the few AAS that remains available for medical use in the United States.
-The others (as of November 2017) are testosterone, testosterone cypionate, testosterone enanthate, testosterone undecanoate, methyltestosterone, oxandrolone, and oxymetholone.
+The others (as of August 2023) are testosterone, testosterone cypionate, testosterone enanthate, testosterone undecanoate, methyltestosterone, and oxymetholone.